jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 I find it useful to keep a list of PR ideas in the form of [observed todos](observed-todos.txt).

+Focus on user problems, actual bugs, and "used, but untested" methods that affect outcomes and need tests.

 Avoid making trivial refactoring, style cleanup, or spelling PRs; these consume valuable contributor and maintainer time, often for little gain.
 Code churn can